build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 > **host-h**
 > 19:58:36.777779 IP 4.0.3.1.5353 > 224.0.0.251.5353: 0 A (QM)? host-h.local.
 (30)

 `host-h` receives the name resolution request from `router-3` for itself.
-Remember: this is the nature of multicasting: any packet destined for a multicast IP address-range (the `224.0.0.0/4` subnet) will be broadcast to **every** machine on the multicast network.
+Remember, this is the nature of multicasting: any packet destined for a multicast IP address-range (the `224.0.0.0/4` subnet) will be broadcast to **every** machine on the ethernet network.

 > **host-h**
 > 19:58:36.782619 IP 4.0.0.108.5353 > 224.0.0.251.5353: 0*- [0q] 1/0/0 (Cache flush) A 4.0.0.108 (40)